Visiting Petra with Kids: The Ultimate Guide

 - Snacks – There are snack stalls in Petra but it’s always worth having some of the kid’s familiar snacks from home, especially if you’re going on a hike.
 This will help keep them going and incentivised.

-- Guidebook – you may decide to hire a guide, but having a guide book will help fill in the gaps if there is a language difficulty.
+- Petra Guidebook – you may decide to hire a guide for a Petra tour, but having a guide book will help fill in the gaps if there is a language difficulty or if you don’t hire a Petra guide.

-- Headtorch – not essential but we found that it added to the fun.
+- Headtorch – not essential but we found that it added to the fun when exploring dark caves.

 We hope we’ve inspired you to visit Petra with kids and that you’ll enjoy it as much as we did!